Cross Country Skiing at Duck Mountain Provincial Park

 The parking lot at the Log Inn Warm-Up Shelter in Duck Mountain Provincial Park is quiet.
-That’s a good sign for us despite there being several other locations to access the 50 kilometres of groomed cross-country ski trails in the park.
+That’s a good sign for us despite there being several other locations to access the 50 km of groomed cross-country ski trails in the park.

-Mitch and I are gearing up to ski into one of five warm-up shelters to spend the night.
+Mitch and I are gearing up to ski to one of five warm-up shelters to spend the night.
 They are first-come, first-served - which is why I am making note of how busy the trails appear.

 We heft our overnight packs onto our backs and snap into our skis.
 Our bags are lighter than usual since we only need to pack a few items of winter clothing, a sleeping bag and food for the night.